“Eventually, all things merge into one, and a river runs through it.”

 Mayor David Myers welcomed dignitaries, including North Carolina Lt.
-Gov. Mark Robinson, Allen Brown, assistant regional director for fisheries and aquatic conservation for the U.S. Dept. of Wildlife and Fisheries, Mark Walker, former U.S. Representative for N.C.'s 6th Congressional District, which includes Madison, and N.C.
+Gov. Mark Robinson, Allen Brown, assistant regional director for fisheries and aquatic conservation for the U.S. Dept. of Wildlife and Fisheries, Mark Walker, former U.S. Representative for N.C.’s 6th Congressional District, which includes Madison, and N.C.
 District 91 Rep. Kyle Hall.

 The restoration, planned nearly four years ago, used ancient engineering methods to do several things at once: rescue endangered fish species once thought extinct, such as the Roanoke Logperch, modernize Madison’s decrepit 50-year-old dam, enhance water system efficiency for the greater Madison area, and fortify a recreational access point to the Dan River.
 The project will ultimately open 50 miles of the Dan River to the public.

-“We’ve already seen a tremendous inundation of taxpayer dollars coming in even since last summer,'' Myers said, explaining news of the development of the park drew health crowds, even during the pandemic.
+“We’ve already seen a tremendous inundation of taxpayer dollars coming in even since last summer,’’ Myers said, explaining news of the development of the park drew healthy crowds, even during the pandemic.

 In tandem with development of the park, the Madison-Mayodan Recreation Center last summer began a tubing program along the Dan that generated $30,000, Myers said.

 Spearheaded by environmental engineer Kris Bass of Raleigh and LKC Engineering in Aberdeen, N.C., the restoration project that supports the park includes seven weirs built from 10,000 tons of rock.

 The modern day weirs echo the work of Native Americans of the Saura tribe.
 They built similar structures along the Dan and Mayo Rivers in the 17th and 18th centuries to catch fish.
-Even today, Saura weirs are visible, creating a chevron flow pattern along the waterways.
+Even today, Saura weirs are visible, creating chevron flow patterns along the waterways.